dannywarren/Skyrim-ControllerInterfaceFix/ControllerInterfaceFix-Readme.txt

 I posted a quick fix for this in the bethesda forums when the 1.2.12.0 patch came out.
-Unfortunately, the same behavior is present in 1.3.7.0 as well so it seems that bethesda is sticking with this behavior.
+Unfortunately, the same behavior is present in 1.3.7.0 as well so it looks like bethesda is sticking with this behavior.
 Might as well make the fix official, too.

 Please note that this fix does not change any of the keyboard mappings, it only